allysonw/dental-cms/notes.md

 # build out additional models related to patient class
 treatment_plan - DONE

 # Before turning in:
-Fix patient show page to show button when no tx plans or appts
-1) watch rest of TODOmvc vids
+- [ ] watch rest of TODOmvc vids
+- [ ] build address model
-2) nested form for creation of address at same time as patient
+- [ ] nested form for creation of address at same time as patient
-3) build identities table and refactor authentication
+- [ ] build identities table and refactor authentication
+- [ ] Blog post
+- [ ] Create Giphy for demo video

+## DONE:
-4) Set up simple custom CSS template[DONE]
+Set up simple custom CSS template[DONE]

-BUGS
-- fix bug where you can't delete appts[DONE]
+Fix bug where you can't delete appts[DONE]

-CSS
-- Fix flash messages[DONE]
+Fix patient show page to show button when no tx plans or appts[DONE] Fix flash messages[DONE]
-5) Blog post
-Create Giphy for demo video

-After graduation
+## AFTER GRADUATION
+### POLISH AND ADD SMALL FEATURES
-treatments - still need to build edit
+- Treatments - still need to build edit

-# add filters to patients page
+### Add filters to patients page
 - patients with appts today
 - patients with appts in next week

-# build date-based filters for appointments
+### Build date-based filters for appointments

+### Implenent calendar date selectors for appointments

+### DEPLOY
-# deploy to heroku
+- Deploy to heroku

-## STEP 3: come back LATER and add in ability for patients to log in
+## Ability for patients to log in
+Patient model is still needed
+When I add in patient users, can look up their patient_id somehow...?

-This means at first there are no user roles needed - only doctors ever log in Could add some roles to user such as doctor, administrative assistant
+## Add roles to user such as doctor, administrative assistant
 - only doc's can edit appt notes, medical records, treatment plans, treatments
 - both doc's and AA's can edit appts
-Patient model is still needed
-When I add in patient users, can look up their patient_id somehow...?

 ## Devise Methods